mikejwaters/FiPy-DFT/README.md

 * The effective single particle Hamiltonian contains only the Coulomb attraction to nuclear cores and repulsion from the total electron density.
 * All electrons are treated explicitly.
 Spin up and down electrons are simply orthonormalized separately but otherwise treated equally.
 * Wave functions and energy eigenvalues are calculated using self-consistent iteration with mixing between old and new wave function solutions for improved  numerical stability.
-* The code does not use basis sets in the traditional sense but instead uses a tessellated finite volume mesh as a 'basis'.
+* The code does not use basis sets in the traditional sense, but instead uses a tessellated finite volume mesh as a 'basis'.
 Currently, it's just a regular 3D grid.
 This removes a theoretical complexity from the code.
 For all systems, regardless of Hamiltonian, a mesh only needs to be fine enough for the desired energy accuracy.
 * Previous results are saved, and attempts are made to restart previous calculations.
 * Can be run in parallel using MPI with the PyTrilinos backend for FiPy.